Jovin12/Multi-Robot-Lego-Assembly/README.md

 inside the Cam_setup directory should go through and run the program, provided the robot connection setup is accurate and positioned exactly where it is supposed to be.

 ## How The Program in Final Implementation Runs
-Once thing to note,
+One thing to note,\
-    everytime you call the movement function for any arm, the entire process stops until the arm has been moved to that position
+    Everytime you call the movement function for any arm, the entire process stops until the arm has been moved to that position
 ### Main.py
 Runs through all the initializations, as in intialize the robots, and the motors, with generating and reading the instructions form the ldr file for the lego instrucitons and finally iniialize the SharedData whcih stores the state variables for the machines.
 After which it starts the multithreading for the movment arm 102, and camera arm 101.
 While initializing the sharedData, a call to the assemble.py file's set pick obj is done.
 Where the index is set to the class number of the next object to be picked read from the ldr file.